ashwin275/student-enrollments-crud-/README.md

 ## Technologies Used

 - PostgreSQL: A powerful, open-source relational database system.
-- TypeORM: An ORM that can run in NodeJS, Browser, Cordova, PhoneGap, Ionic, React Native, NativeScript, Expo, and Electron platforms.
+- TypeORM: An ORM that can run in NodeJS .
 - Express: A fast, unopinionated, minimalist web framework for Node.js.
 - Node.js: A JavaScript runtime built on Chrome's V8 JavaScript engine.